-Below, we’ll explore five examples of internal controls that can be applied in any organization to strengthen governance and security.
-Enjoy the read!
+With this in mind, we will now explore five practical examples of internal controls that can be applied in your organization to strengthen governance and raise the level of security of your business.
+Happy reading!

-Internal controls are fundamental for safeguarding a company’s processes and are divided into three main categories: preventive, detective, and corrective controls.
+Internal controls are fundamental to protecting the processes of a company and are divided into three main categories: preventive, detective, and corrective controls.

-- Preventive Controls:Designed to prevent errors or fraud from occurring.
-An example is the segregation of duties, where different people are responsible for distinct stages of a process, reducing the risk of errors or fraud.
+- Preventive controls designed to prevent errors or fraud from happening.
+An example is the segregation of duties, where different people are responsible for distinct steps in a process, reducing the risk of failures or fraud;

-- Corrective Controls:Help fix errors after they are identified.
-An example is accounting adjustments made after an audit that finds errors in financial records.
+- Corrective actions help correct errors once they are identified.
+An example is accounting adjustments made after an audit points out errors in financial records.

 These three types of control work together to protect the company, prevent problems, and fix flaws.